 Of course, regular exercise can also help you lose weight and keep it off.

-“The muscle strengthening program that people learn at Pritikin is also beneficial,” notes Dr. Seth Marquit, Medical Director at the Pritikin Longevity Center.
+“The muscle strengthening program that people learn at Pritikin is also beneficial,” notes Dr. Danine Fruge, Medical Director at the Pritikin Longevity Center.

 Randomized controlled trials utilizing the recommendations taught at Pritikin (at least two sessions per week involving 8 to 10 exercises for different muscle groups) have documented significant increases in functional ability and muscular strength in people with arthritis, and without exacerbating pain or damage.
 (3,4)